Eugene Klein (philatelist)

-Eugene Klein (June 26, 1878 – April 30, 1944) of Philadelphia, Pennsylvania, was an internationally known stamp collector, stamp dealer, and auctioneer who was President of the American Philatelic Society from 1935 to 1937.
+Eugene Klein (June 26, 1878 – April 30, 1944) of Philadelphia, Pennsylvania, was an internationally known stamp collector, stamp dealer, and auctioneer who was president of the American Philatelic Society from 1935 to 1937.

+Formative years

+Born in Hungary on June 26, 1878, Klein was educated in Budapest and Vienna.
+As a youth, he developed an interest in philately.

 Philatelic activity

-Klein was the Official Expert of the American Philatelic Society from 1911 to 1931 and its International Secretary from 1928 to 1935 and 1937 to 1944.
-He also served as President (1935–1937) and International Secretary again from 1937 until his death.
+Klein was the official expert of the American Philatelic Society from 1911 to 1931 and its international secretary from 1928 to 1935 and 1937 to 1944.
+He also served as president (1935–1937) and international secretary again from 1937 until his death.
 He authored the 1940 book United States Waterway Packetmarks: Handstamped and Printed Names of Mail-Carrying Steamboats on the United States of America Inland and Coastal Waters, 1832-1899, called a seminal work by the American Philatelic Society, (APS), in a highly-collectable area.

+His customers included King George V of Great Britain and U.S. President Franklin D. Roosevelt.